 The Gold tier is designed for individuals looking to have access to more Trello features for a lower price.
 Gold functions include the option to use up to three Power-Ups on any of your boards and custom backgrounds.
 You can also upload files up to 250MB, rather than the 10MB included in the free version.
 You can get Trello Gold for $5 per month.

 Trello Business Class is meant for those who have multiple teams working on projects or who may need additional technical support.
 You also have access to unlimited Power-Ups and the opportunity to add clients if they want to be involved in how their items are progressing.
 Trello Business Class costs $12.50 per team member when you choose to bill monthly, or $120 billed annually.

-For large corporations, Trello Enterprise offers per-user licensing, which means that you can pay per user instead one larger fee per month.
+For large corporations, Trello Enterprise offers per-user licensing, which means that you can pay per user instead of one larger fee per month.
 It includes all of Trello’s Business Class features and additional security measures, and you can pay via an invoice rather than by credit card.

 Trello is an amazing tool for individuals or companies who enjoy using a visual project management tool with plenty of opportunities for integrations.
 For individuals or companies who need a tool that encourages collaboration, you can get more done, more efficiently too.

 With multi-tiered pricing, you can find an option that works the best for you and what you want to accomplish with your team, as well as the tools to help you feel as though you are meeting your goals.